SimplyBLGDev/BLG-Base/DEV RULES.md

 player.magazines -= 1
 player.ammo += MAGAZINE_CAPACITY
 ```

-If godot treats something as a string name, use the string name, for example, in inputs:
+If Godot treats something as a string name, use the string name, for example, in inputs:
 ```swift
 # WRONG
 if Input.is_action_pressed("attack"):